Post-Bacc Social Science Areas of Study

 This is a comprehensive exam assessing the student’s knowledge of the competencies listed below.
 The student may participate in a comprehensive review session with a mentor and peers to prepare for the assessment.

 Teacher Education Diversity

-Fundamentals of Diversity, Inclusion, and Exceptional Learners
+Diversity, Inclusion, and Exceptional Learners

 Students will learn the history of inclusion and develop practical strategies for modifying instruction, in accordance with legal expectations, to meet the needs of a diverse population of learners.
 This population includes learners with disabilities, gifted and talented learners, culturally diverse learners, and English language learners.